 Question 8: Does DOE currently collect information that it does not need or use effectively?

-The CA IOUs strongly support DOE’s extensive efforts to collect information and work with stakeholders, such as trade organizations and others, in support of establishing and updating efficiency regulations.
-We support an increase in data collection efforts to expand public knowledge of appliance shipment information due to the gaps in the data provided by manufacturers and their associations.
-DOE’s efforts to collect and effectively use the information ensure rulemakings are data-driven processes.
-In terms of compliance and enforcement, the information DOE collects ensures the proper implementation of the efficiency regulations promulgated by DOE and the realization of the massive associated consumer benefits previous cited in response to Question 3.
+The CA IOUs strongly support DOE’s efforts to collect information and work with stakeholders, such as trade organizations and others, in support of establishing and updating efficiency regulations.
+We support an increase in collection of fair and accurate data .
+In particular, it will be helpful to expand public knowledge of appliance shipment information due to the gaps in the data provided by manufacturers and their associations.
+DOE’s efforts to collect, effectively use, and share the information ensure rulemakings are data-driven processes.
+In terms of compliance and enforcement, the information DOE collects ensures the proper implementation of the efficiency regulations promulgated by DOE.

 In order to make this collection process more seamless and robust, DOE should provide more advance notice about its own planned data collection activities in support of future standards and test procedures rulemakings.
 If DOE’s stakeholders, both manufacturers and non-manufacturers, had a better understanding of DOE’s future plans for data collection for rulemakings, they would be better able to effectively contribute to the process, while simultaneously strengthening DOE’s analyses and reducing DOE’s regulatory costs.
 Examples of product data that could be provided to DOE by stakeholders include: energy performance data; market shipment data; testing data on product prototypes; data on retail, installation, and maintenance costs; and energy consumption data of installed equipment.